Cultivation of Mulberry

 - Mulberry can be grown under various climatic conditions ranging from temperate to tropical.

 (b) Rainfall: Mulberry can be grown in places with rainfall ranging from 600 mm to 2500 mm.
 When the rainfall is low the growth is limited due to moisture shortage and result in low leaf yield.
-On an average 50 mm once in 10 days is considered ideal for mulberry.
+On average 50 mm once in 10 days is considered ideal for mulberry.

 (d) Sunshine: This is also one of the important climatic factors which regulate the growth of mulberry.
-In the temperate countries, mulberry grows with a sunshine range of 5.0 to 10.2 hours a day while in the tropics; it grows well with a sunshine range of 9.0 to 13.0 hours a day.
+In temperate countries, mulberry grows with a sunshine range of 5.0 to 10.2 hours a day while in the tropics; it grows well with a sunshine range of 9.0 to 13.0 hours a day.

 (e) Elevation: In Japan, mulberry cultivation is practiced at altitudes from 22 m to 1735 m above MSL, while in the U.S.S.R. it is practiced 400 to 2000 m.
 Under tropical conditions and in India, mulberry is cultivated at altitudes between 300 to 800 m above MSL.
-However, up to 700 m, MSL is ideal for good growth of mulberry.
+However, up to 700 m, MSL is ideal for the good growth of mulberry.

 (a) The essential major and minor plant nutrients.